Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Discussion

-Our current experiments have been run in a very limited context --- namely one Canadian political donations dataset.
-We were also focused on writing tests within the \texttt{Great\ Expectations} framework.
+We were focused on writing tests in Python within the \texttt{Great\ Expectations} framework.
 It may be that testing these prompts in a variety of contexts, and also considering potential avenues of exploration beyond \texttt{Great\ Expectations}, will provide evidence as to whether our prompting strategies are generalizable across datasets in different formats, contexts, and technical regimes.
 Prompts can be conceptualized as knowledge transfer methods analogous to software patterns which are intended to provide reusable solutions to common problems (White et al. 2023).
 This aligns with the goal of automated data validation to reduce the need for domain expertise and resources dedicated to data validation.
-Thus, in order to improve the explainability of our methods and to ensure our method is generalizable, we must validate that the prompts that are effective on this dataset show similar performance on other datasets from different contexts and in different formats.
+Thus, in order to improve the explainability of our methods and to ensure our method is generalizable, we must validate that the prompts that are effective on this dataset show similar performance on other datasets from different contexts, in different formats, and with other LLMs.